How and where to buy a puppy

 • Kennel Club health certificates

 • Insurance details.
-Breeders and rescues often offer a month’s free puppy insurance
+Breeders and rescues sometimes offer a month’s free puppy insurance

 • Puppy pack containing feeding advice, training information and anything else the breeder deems relevant

-Before signing any contract, examine all the paperwork and ensure that everything matches the official microchip and health documents.
+Before signing any contract, examine all the paperwork and make sure that everything matches the official microchip and health documents.

 How to report a puppy farm